Computing

 Assessments are used to evaluate and monitor pupil understanding and progress in the classroom.
 Year 10s will sit PPEs at the end of year 10 and Year 11s will sit PPEs in November, January, February and March. |

-Learning Beyond the Classroom in Computer Science |
+Learning Beyond the Classroom in Computing |

 Curriculum impact is assessed in the following ways: